MKaczkow/go_concepts/monkey/README.md

     - `syntactic macros`
 * in `Monkey` there will be macros, based on Elixir macros
 * macros sit between `parser` and `evaluator`, i.e. they modify `AST` before it's evaluated
+* there are 2 stages of `macro expansion`:
+    - extracting them from AST
+    - evaluating them

 ### further (possible) exercises
 - [ ] compiler